2014 Japan Football League: Championship play-offs

 The championship play-offs was held after the season between two winners of each stage.
 Honda FC, the winners of the first stage, will host the first leg on 23 November, and SP Kyoto FC who won the second stage will host the second leg on 29 November.

 Honda FC won the series 5–4 on aggregate and thus won their 5th JFL title.

 Overall table

 This table was used to determine J3 promotion candidates.
-To qualify for promotion, a club must hold a 100 Year Plan status (marked in bold in the table), and finish both in Top-4 of the JFL, and either 1st or 2nd among the promotion-eligible clubs.
+To qualify for promotion, a club must hold a 100 Year Plan status, and finish both in Top-4 of the JFL, and either 1st or 2nd among the promotion-eligible clubs.

 On 21 October the J. League has examined clubs in order to determine J3 promotion eligibility.
 Among existing 100 Year Plan clubs only Azul Claro Numazu and Renofa Yamaguchi passed all tests, making them the only clubs theoretically eligible for promotion.

 On 19 November J. League officially admitted Renofa Yamaguchi to participate in next year J3 League.